 An emergency fund helps face any uncertain events due to the availability of funds.
 The following are the reasons why an emergency fund is important:

 Job Loss: Facing unemployment due to layoffs or business closures is a major financial crisis, but an emergency fund might help overcome the situation.
+As per data from āIndiaās Money Habitsā it was found that 1 out of 4 Indians cannot last even a month if they lose their job.

 Medical Emergency: If a medical emergency occurs and requires you to incur hospital bills, even after you’ve paid your insurance costs, a medical emergency fund is a good way to be prepared to cover the expense of paying bills.